Krushna-Nanda/University_exam/MATH/04_unit .md

 ### **Wheel Graph (Wₙ)**
 A **wheel graph** is a graph that consists of a cycle graph with an additional central vertex connected to all other vertices in the cycle.
 It has **n** vertices: one central vertex, and **n-1** vertices forming a cycle.
 The central vertex is connected to every other vertex in the cycle, forming a "wheel" shape.

+**Weighted Graph**:
+    A graph where each edge has a weight (or cost) associated with it.
+    - Example: (v1, v2, 5) indicates an edge between v1 and v2 with weight 5.

+12. **Simple Graph**:
+    A graph without self-loops or multiple edges between any pair of vertices.
+    - Example: No multiple edges or loops are allowed.

+15. **Disconnected Graph**:
+    A graph where not all vertices are connected by paths.
+There are disconnected components in the graph.

 19. **Planar Graph**:
     A graph that can be drawn in a plane without any edges crossing.